Data4Democracy/ati-broadcastapp/README.md

 The goal is to use Google's security so that the current AITD members can leverage their Google accounts to access.

 ### Application
+The application will be built using Express (web dev framework for Node.js - more info at expressjs.com).
+DB will likely be a Mongo instance.

 The application will encompass several main functional areas or layers:
 + **FB Graph API integration** - To allow the application to access FB groups directly for publishing, editing and deleting.
 Assumes that the application has the proper access tokens/rights for that FB group
 + **AITD site scraper** - In order for the AITD staff to contact the individual group admins to get permission they will need a list of the FB groups within their area.
 This tool should allow an authorized use to query the AITD group list for their state and receive a list of the group names and FB group information.
 Need to define reqs for list but a .csv for download should suffice here.